 Advances to affiliates are unsecured, non-interest bearing and have no fixed terms of repayment.
 The advances are made to Limagrain Cereals Research Canada and Meridian Seeds, LLC.
-The advances occurred due to the fact that CANTERRA SEEDS is the administrative arm of both LCRC and Meridian Seeds, LLC, and there are charges that are borne by CANTERRA SEEDS and then charged through to LCRC.
-This amount was repaid in the first couple of months of the 2017/18 fiscal year.
+The advances occurred due to the fact that CANTERRA SEEDS is the administrative arm for both LCRC and Meridian Seeds, LLC and there are charges that are borne by CANTERRA SEEDS and then charged through to Limagrain Cereals Research Canada.
+This amount was repaid in the first two months of the 2018/19 fiscal year.